10 Beautiful Mountains In Japan (with Hiking Information)

 Nearest Town to Mount Yari

 It may be hard to determine where the peak of Mount Yari is from afar.
-But we can go to Matsumoto in Nagano prefecture to have a spectacular view of the Northern Japan Alps, where Mount Yari lies.
-Matsumoto is also the city where we can start hiking Mount Yari.
+However, we can go to Matsumoto in Nagano prefecture to have a spectacular view of the Northern Japan Alps, where Mount Yari lies.
+Matsumoto is also the starting point for hiking Mount Yari.

 How hard is it to hike Mount Yari?

-Climbing Mount Yari follows Kamikochi Course, a 38.5-kilometer (24 miles) out and back trail starting from Matsumoto.
-This course will let us face a whopping 2321 meter (7614 feet) elevation gain, which beginners can find very difficult.
+Climbing Mount Yari requires following the Kamikochi Course, a 38.5-kilometer (24 miles) out and back trail that starts from Matsumoto.
+This course involves a whopping 2321 meter (7614 feet) elevation gain, which can be very difficult for beginners.

-According to reviews of Mount Yari from Brad Jaeger, the last 6 kilometers of the trail have the steepest, with an elevation gain of 1500 meters or 4921 feet.
-However, the first 10 kilometers of the course would be mostly flat and slightly much more of a hike.
+The last 6 kilometers of the trail are the steepest, with an elevation gain of 1500 meters or 4921 feet.
+However, the first 10 kilometers of the course are mostly flat and slightly easier to hike.

 Source: alltrails.com